 Accessible wilderness is an area of land that can be reached by car, boat, helicopter or plane, but is surrounded for miles by nothing but nature.
-It is a phrase that was introduced to us by a remarkable glamping getaway called Eco Beach.
+It is a phrase that was introduced to us by a remarkable glamping getaway, Eco Beach Glamping Resort, Australia.

-Eco Beach’s luxurious outdoor accommodations and pristine, natural surroundings can be reached by helicopter, boat, or an hour’s drive from the town of Broome.
-Just accessible enough to make it a glamper’s paradise.
+Eco Beach Glamping Resort’s luxurious outdoor accommodations and pristine, natural surroundings can be reached by helicopter, boat, or an hour-long drive from the town of Broome, just accessible enough to make it a glamper’s paradise.
 Visit Glamping Hub to find other fabulous wilderness retreats around the world.